 Finally, LCAV often promises to provide pro-bono defense of the ordinances that it lobbies for.
-There are two significant caveats to this promise that the Board of Supervisors should be aware of.
-First, in the long running battle over an ordinance banning gun shows in Alameda County (an ordinance which LCAV convinced this board to pass also at 3.53.010 Ord.
-4146, 12/17/02) entitled Nordyke v.
-King, LCAV asked for pro-bono work to determine if that ordinance is actually constitutional as recently as only 90 days ago even though the project dates back almost 10 years.
+There are two significant caveats to this promise that the City of Oakland should be aware of.
+First, in the long running battle over an ordinance banning gun shows in Alameda County entitled Nordyke v.
+King, LCAV asked for pro-bono work to determine if that ordinance is actually constitutional as recently as only 120 days ago even though the project dates back almost 10 years.
 Second and most importantly, LCAV does not, to our knowledge, promise to pay for the prevailing attorney's fees.
 San Francisco recently lost Fiscal at. al. v.
 San Francisco and paid \$38,000.00 to NRA attorneys.
 D.C. is facing a potential bill of approximately \$3,500,000.00 for Mr. Gura and his team.
-Should the County wish to proceed with these ordinances, it should both consider the likely costs of losing as well as ask LCAV to be willing to participate in offsetting the costs should civil rights groups prevail.
+Should the City wish to proceed with these ordinances, it should both consider the likely costs of losing as well as require LCAV to be willing to participate in offsetting the costs should civil rights groups prevail.

-These ordinances should, at minimum, be deferred until after McDonald has been decided by the Supreme Court and further should not be adopted, as the County gains little from becoming a test case.
+These ordinances should, at minimum, be deferred until after McDonald has been decided by the Supreme Court and further should not be adopted, as the City gains little from becoming a test case.